 Houses in multiple occupation

-- Only HMOs of three or more storeys and five or more people need to be licensed.
+Only HMO's which are occupied by five or more people need to be licensed.
 For more information visit House in multiple occupancy licence

 To safeguard the health, safety and well-being of residents within West Suffolk who live in houses in multiple occupation we ensure the application and maintenance of standards in these properties.

 - West Suffolk Public Register of Mandatory Licenced Houses in Multiple Occupation (HMOs)

 The law relating to shared houses or houses in multiple occupation changed on 1 October 2018.
 Landlords of most houses in multiple occupation (HMO's) that house five or more people and are not a single household need to have an HMO licence.